plone/plone.recipe.squid/README.txt

 config
     Path for a Squid config file to use.
-If you use this option you can not use the backends or zope_vhm_map options.
+If you use this option you can not use the backends or zope2_vhm_map options.

 backends
     Specifies the backend or backends which will process the (uncached)